video-annotation-project/video-annotation-tool/userguide.md

 2. You will need to install [psql](http://postgresguide.com/setup/install.html) if you do not have it already.
 [Here](http://postgresguide.com/utilities/psql.html) is a very useful list of commands to interact with the DB.

 3. There is a file named `scripts.sql` in the root of the project.
-This folder contains the scripts for creating the appropriate tables within your database. **It will also create a default 'admin' user with the password '123'.**
+This folder contains the scripts for creating the appropriate tables within your database.
+It will also create a default 'admin' user with the password '123'.
-Execute this command only once to initialize these tables:
+**Execute this command only once to initialize these tables**:
 ```psql -h hostname -d databasename -U username -f scripts.sql```

 ### Linking your AWS and DB accounts